looker-open-source/components/README.md

 We recommend using [Node Version Manager (NVM)](https://github.com/nvm-sh/nvm#installation-and-update) to manage multiple versions of Node.
 Once installed you can simply type `nvm use` in side the repository to get the appropriate version of Node installed.
 Then you'll need to install Yarn globally via NPM - `npm install --global yarn`

+Alternatively, for those who use [Nix](https://nixos.org/) as a configuration service, [shell.nix](shell.nix) and [.envrc](.envrc) configure the node requirements for this repository.
+If Nix is enabled on a system, making this repository the active folder will configure the environment.

 ### Clone this Repository & Setup

 1. `git clone git@github.com:looker-open-source/components.git`